-This section summarizes the future public transportation capital needs for all of CET's service area specifically identified through public outreach as detailed in Table 21.
+This section summarizes the future public transportation capital needs for all of CET's service area specifically identified through public outreach as detailed in Table 22.

-Table 20: Future Public Transportation Needs - Warm Springs
+Table 21: Future Public Transportation Needs - Warm Springs

-Future Need Service City Notes Timeframe Transit Service Community Connector More service for Route 20 (Warm Springs-Madras) Three Saturday round trips Madras Warm Springs Also identified as need by stakeholders in the other counties Short ▶ Loop between casino and neighborhoods Saturday service for Route 20 (Warm Springs-Madras) Madras Warm Springs Also identified as need by stakeholders in the other counties Short Service to Government Camp Intercity service (weekday to/from Warm Springs) Warm Springs - Evaluate Saturday service Formal scheduled stop for Central Oregon Breeze Warm Springs - Evaluate Dial-A-Ride Expand dial-a-ride coverage area Crooked River Ranch Culver Metolius Also identified as need by stakeholders in the other counties Mid Transit Capital New stops for Route 20 (Madras-Warm Springs) Madras Warm Springs Evaluate ▶ Between G and H and C and D streets Madias Maini Spiligs - LVGIOGIE Transit hubs Warm Springs Evaluate ▶ Warm Springs transit center Wallings LVGIOGIE
+Future Need Service City Notes Timeframe Transit Service Community Connector More service for Route 20 (Warm Springs-Madras) Three Saturday round trips Madras Warm Springs Also identified as need by stakeholders in the other counties Short Loop between casino and neighborhoods Saturday service for Route 20 (Warm Springs-Madras) Madras Warm Springs Also identified as need by stakeholders in the other counties Short Service to Government Camp Intercity service (weekday to/from Warm Springs) Warm Springs - Evaluate Saturday service Formal scheduled stop for Central Oregon Breeze Warm Springs - Evaluate Dial-A-Ride Expand dial-a-ride coverage area Crooked River Ranch Culver Metolius Also identified as need by stakeholders in the other counties Mid Transit Capital New stops for Route 20 (Madras-Warm Springs) Madras Warm Springs Evaluate Between G and H and C and D streets iviauras į vvaim spiirigs • Lvaluate Transit hubs Warm Springs Evaluate ▶ Warm Springs transit center waiii spiilys · · Lvaluate

-Table 21: Future Public Transportation Needs - Systemwide Transit Capital
+Table 22: Future Public Transportation Needs - Systemwide Transit Capital

-Future Need Service City Notes Timeframe Bus Stops Real-time arrival displays on shelters All Identified as need by stakeholders in all counties Evaluate Better maps All Identified as need by stakeholders in all counties Evaluate Better signage All Identified as need by stakeholders in all counties Evaluate Visitor kiosks All Identified as need by stakeholders in all counties Evaluate Bus stop amenities, crossings, and safety improvements (improve bus stop conditions) All ldentified as need by stakeholders in all counties Evaluate Bus Fare 1 Low-income fare subsidy and/or study fare pass programs All Identified as need by Deschutes County stakeholders Evaluate Vehicles 1 Low-floor vehicles prioritized for routes with high levels of wheelchair boardings All ldentified as need by stakeholders in all counties Evaluate Energy efficient buses All Identified as need by stakeholders in all counties Evaluate Enhanced bus radios All Identified as need by stakeholders in all counties Evaluate Increase capacity/availability of seats on Community Connector buses All ldentified as need by stakeholders in all counties Evaluate Improve wheelchair equipment on buses All Identified as need by stakeholders in all counties Evaluate Wifi on buses All Identified as need by stakeholders in all counties Evaluate Real-time arrival displays on buses All Identified as need by stakeholders in all counties Evaluate Additional buses to support long-term service increases All Identified as need by stakeholders in all counties Evaluate Technology One app for fare payment and trip planning that provides real-time arrival information All ldentified as need by stakeholders in all counties Evaluate Fare payment configuration to allow credit cards on buses All Identified as need by stakeholders in all counties Evaluate Computers and tables All - Evaluate Programs On-going transit-supportive capital improvements program (e.g. bus stop amenities, accessibility, bicycle/pedestrian access/crossings, etc.) All Identified as need by stakeholders in all counties Evaluate Travel Training All Identified as need by stakeholders in all counties Evaluate Transit marketing funding for CET services All Identified as need by stakeholders in all counties Evaluate Driver/dispatch training for handling difficult riders All Identified as need by stakeholders in all counties Evaluate Improve dispatch system for coordination between drivers and dispatchers All ldentified as need by stakeholders in all counties Evaluate Coordination with existing services leaving/driving through Central Oregon All ldentified as need by stakeholders in all counties Evaluate Streets Enhanced pedestrian and bicycle connections to transit stops (City ownership and planning) All Identified as need by stakeholders in all counties Evaluate
+Future Need Service City Notes Timeframe Bus Stops Real-time arrival displays on shelters All Identified as need by stakeholders in all counties Evaluate Better maps All Identified as need by stakeholders in all counties Evaluate Better signage All Identified as need by stakeholders in all counties Evaluate Visitor kiosks All Identified as need by stakeholders in all counties Evaluate Bus stop amenities, crossings, and safety improvements (improve bus stop conditions) All Identified as need by stakeholders in all counties Evaluate Mobility hubs All Identified as need by Deschutes County stakeholders Evaluate Bus stop maintenance (including snow removal) All Identified as need by Deschutes County stakeholders Evaluate Bus pullouts (City ownership and planning) All Identified as need by Deschutes County stakeholders Evaluate Bus Fare Low-income and senior fare subsidy (with emphasis on St. Charles patients) and/or study fare pass programs (all service types) All ▶ Identified as need by Deschutes County stakeholders Evaluate Waived bus fare for additional riders assisting primary riders (who cannot ride alone) All ▶ Identified as need by Deschutes County stakeholders Evaluate Vehicles Low-floor vehicles prioritized for routes with high levels of wheelchair boardings All ldentified as need by stakeholders in all counties Evaluate Energy efficient and right-sized buses All Identified as need by stakeholders in all counties Evaluate Enhanced bus radios All Identified as need by stakeholders in all counties Evaluate Increase capacity/availability of seats on Community Connector buses All ldentified as need by stakeholders in all counties Evaluate Improve wheelchair equipment on buses All Identified as need by stakeholders in all counties Evaluate Wifi on buses All Identified as need by stakeholders in all counties Evaluate Real-time arrival displays on buses All Identified as need by stakeholders in all counties Evaluate Additional buses to support long-term service increases All Identified as need by stakeholders in all counties Evaluate Vehicle maintenance facilities adequate for future vehicle needs All ▶ Identified by CET Mid Technology One app/platform for fare payment and trip planning Operates regionally Provides real-time arrival information Works for all modes (e.g. bike share, fixed-route, DAR, etc.) Coordinated with implementing mobility hubs User friendly for older, younger, and/or disabled populations (e.g. real-time text message updates to accommodate standard cell phones) All ▶ Identified as need by stakeholders in all counties Evaluate